Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 • 20 is ideal.
 If you’re capable of proactively getting 10 people to leave an Amazon review of your book, you’re more than capable of getting 20!
 Just double down on what you’re doing.
 We’ll explore exactly how shortly.

 • Don’t go overboard.
-After a certain number of reviews, you’re unlikely to experience much extra benefit.
+After a certain number of Amazon book reviews, you’re unlikely to experience much extra benefit.
 The effort needed to seek out reviews is not commensurate to the benefits you will experience.
 Also, after getting a large number of reviews, buyers are likely to review your book of their own accord.
 You won’t need to seek them out.
 30-50 reviews is a good guideline here, but a lower number may suffice depending on the books you are competing against.

 Even though there isn’t a particular number of Amazon book reviews that’s right for every book, there’s definitely a number that’s right for yours.